Women in Social Sciences Academy

-Elizabeth Kim-Senior Ocean Policy Adisor for the office of ocean and polar affairs.
+Elizabeth Kim - Senior: Ocean Policy Advisor for the office of ocean and polar affairs.

-In the past the Women in Social Sciences Academy has been known to take Tours of Forest Lawn, Buffalo History, Tours of the Darwin Martin House designed by Frank Lloyd Wright- Buffalo History and architectural history.
-Tours of the Buffalo history Museum
+In the past, the Women in Social Sciences Academy has been known to take tours of Forest Lawn, The Buffalo History Museum, and the Darwin Martin House designed by Frank Lloyd Wright.

-Planned field trips include The Teddy Roosevelt inaugural site and the Niagara Falls Underground Railroad museum
+Most recently, students visited the Teddy Roosevelt Inaugural Site and the Niagara Falls Underground Railroad Museum.

 Electives and Extracurriculars

-We offer many electives including newer courses on the Holocaust and Women’s Rights/Civil Rights.
+We offer many electives including new courses on the Holocaust and Women’s Rights/Civil Rights.

-Advanced Placement courses include AP US World History, and we are offering Advanced Placement Government and Politics for the first time this school year.
+Advanced Placement courses include AP US World History and Advanced Placement Government.